The Informed Investor

 Avoid Conflicts with a Fiduciary

 These advisors are called fiduciaries.
 “Fiduciary” is a legal term for one party obligated to act in the best interests of another.
 Think of hiring an attorney.
 They are required to do what’s best for you.
 They cannot work against you.
-Or another example is a parent; parents have a fiduciary duty to put their children’s interests first.
+Another example is a parent; parents have a fiduciary duty to put their children’s interests first.

 Fiduciary, not Suitability

 Fiduciary financial advisors are bound by law to always prioritize the client’s interest.
 Like an attorney, they must put your interests first, or there are clear legal consequences.
+This is referred to as the fiduciary standard.

 Even if it costs you more—and pays them a bigger commission.